johnpapa/angular-styleguide/a1/README.md

 ### Run Blocks
 ###### [Style [Y171](#style-y171)]

   - Any code that needs to run when an application starts should be declared in a factory, exposed via a function, and injected into the [run block](https://docs.angularjs.org/guide/module#module-loading-dependencies).

+  - Consider using manual bootstrapping techniques, as an alternative for logic that must run prior to running the Angular app.

     *Why?*: Code directly in a run block can be difficult to test.
 Placing in a factory makes it easier to abstract and mock.

+    *Why?*: Code directly in a run block can cause race conditions for startup logic, as it does not have a way to communicate when asynchronous code in the run block has completed.

   ```javascript
   angular